 Insurance is an integral part of our risk management approach as it is an instrument to manage the financial consequences of risks.
 The choice to obtain external insurance cover depends on the cost efficiency of the instrument.
 The coverage of insurances is monitored and benchmarked regularly.

 An information technology general control (ITGC) framework is in place which ensures the proper management of IT governance in general, projects and programs, computer operations, and access management.

 Internal audit supports the organization in accomplishing its objectives by providing a systematic, disciplined approach for the evaluation and improvement of the effectiveness of our internal control and governance processes.
-The Internal Audit Charter is approved by the Executive Committee, the Audit Committee, and the Supervisory Board.
+The Internal Audit Charter is approved by the Executive Committee, and the Audit Committee.
 The objective of internal audit is to provide a broad range of audit services designed to assist the Executive Committee in controlling the business operations.
 Internal audit evaluates risks and assesses that the controls in place are adequate to mitigate the risks identified by management, identifying best practices, and recommending improvement opportunities to management.
 The audit plan is prepared, discussed, and agreed with relevant stakeholders.
 The plan has a rolling character so changes in priorities may be applied and the audit plan is updated and discussed periodically at the Executive Committee and the Audit Committee.
 A summary of all audit reports and the follow-up of open internal audit items are reported to and discussed with the Executive Committee and Audit Committee on a regular basis.